-This therapy refers to drugs that have been specifically developed or targeted to interrupt the cellular processes that promote the growth of cancer cells.
-An example of a drug used is called Bavacizumab (Avastin).
-It is a drug that inhibits the ability of tumors to make new blood vessels that is necessary for tumor growth.
-This type of targeted therapy is sometimes used for advanced cervical cancers
+This refers to the use of drugs which have been specifically developed to interrupt cellular processes that promote cancer cells growth.
+Bevacizumab is an example of a targeted therapy drug; it deters the ability of tumours to make new blood vessels required for growth.
+This is used in cases of advanced cervical cancer.

 DIAGNOSING CERVICAL CANCER

-- Colposcopy and cervical biopsy: This will be able to tell you whether and where the cancer cells are on the surface of the cervix.
+- Colposcopy and cervical biopsy: This test finds out if there are cancer cells and where they are on the surface of the cervix.